 ∙ History of Credit limits

-    Checking your Credit Score at FinCover
+Checking your Credit Score at Fincover

-    At FinCover, we firmly believe that every individual must have better control over their finances.
+At Fincover, we firmly believe that every individual must have better control over their finances.
 One way of achieving this would be to make them know their credit score.
-Knowing your credit score helps you take sound financial decisions.
+Knowing it can help you take well-informed financial decisions.

-    If you have a good credit score, then you have a fair chance of getting the best loan offers at attractive interest rates.
+If you have a good score, then you have a fair chance of getting the best loan offers at attractive interest rates.
 Also, whenever you apply for a credit card, you can get the most beneficial cards.
 Hence, knowing your credit score helps you a great deal whenever you apply for a financial product.
-Take steps to improve your score if the score is not in the respectable range.
+Take steps to improve your credit score if the score is not in the respectable range.

 How to obtain your credit score online?

 - Visit Fincover.com and select “Credit Score (Free)”

 - Click on “Check your credit score button”.